alkaline07/goodreads_recommendations/README_Model.md

 ### Artifact Branch Strategy

-All generated artifacts (models, reports, visualizations) are committed to the `artifacts_bot` branch rather than the main branch.
+All generated artifacts (models, reports, visualizations) are committed to the `artifacts_bot_<datestamp>` branch rather than the main branch.
 This strategy:

 - **Keeps main clean**: Main branch contains only source code
 - **Version control**: All artifacts are versioned and tracked